 Caregivers and community members make a key difference in the lives of Girl Scouts by guiding them through the Girl Scout Leadership Experience!
 Leading a troop is a rewarding and great time, and we'll support you every step of the way.
 We provide our leaders with:

 Individual guidance from council staff and trained volunteers

 Online resources to help you quickly and easily prepare for meetings

-Flexibility to set the troop meeting times and locations based on their needs
+Flexibility to set the troop meeting times and locations based on your needs

-Once you have a processed background check, staff from the membership team will reach out by phone and/or email to introduce themselves and schedule a time to chat.
-The membership team is your go-to people in Girl Scouts and will get you set with the required training and other steps to get you started in your volunteer role.
+Once you have a processed background check, your volunteer support team will reach out by phone and/or email to introduce themselves and schedule a time to chat.
+This team is your go-to people in Girl Scouts and will get you set with the required training and other steps to get you started in your volunteer role.

 Haven’t heard from them yet?
 Please let us know!

 While you're waiting, follow Girl Scouts on Facebook to get real-time updates on happenings in our council.